RHS Growing Guides

 What and where to buy

-Cherry trees are sold either bare root (without soil around the roots) or in pots.
+Cherry trees are sold either bare-root (without soil around the roots) or in pots.
 Bare-root trees are only available while dormant, from late autumn to early spring, usually from specialist suppliers.
-Potted trees are available all year round and are sold by most gardening retailers.
+Container-grown trees are available all year round and are sold by most gardening retailers.
 Specialist fruit nurseries offer the widest choice of varieties, usually by mail order.
-If you want to grow a fan-trained tree, decide if you want to train it yourself from scratch starting with one-year-old tree (maiden) or buy a (more expensive) partially trained tree from a specialist nursery.
+If you want to grow a fan-trained tree, decide if you want to train it yourself starting with a one-year-old tree (maiden), or buy an older, already trained tree from a specialist nursery.

 Choose a tree with a well-balanced shape and three to five good shoots growing from the central stem.
 You can then train and prune it into any of the popular tree forms if you wish – see Pruning and Training, below.